 Crash and Spyro go hand in hand.
 They have shared similar games in the past, such as Crash Bandicoot Orange and Spyro Purple, and have an almost pseudo rivalry akin to the likes of Mario and Sonic.

-As such, both Crash and Spyro received full HD remakes of their first three games.
+Both Crash and Spyro received full HD remakes of their first three games.
 The Crash Bandicoot N.Sane Trilogy expertly reimagines each stage from the original games.

 Disregarding spinoffs, ports, and the travesty that is Nuts & Bolts, the Banjo-Kazooie franchise consists of two mainline games.